-A passionate advocate for children, Mr. Ellis serves on the Board of Directors of the Museum of Discovery and Science and was previously a longtime Board Member of Jack & Jill’s Children’s Center.
+A passionate advocate for children, Mr. Ellis has also served on the Board of Directors of the Museum of Discovery and Science and Jack & Jill’s Children’s Center.

-In 2014, Jim received the Citizen of the Year Award from the City of Fort Lauderdale and in 2016, he was the Hall of Fame Honoree at the Greater Fort Lauderdale chamber of Commerce Salute To Business Event.
+In 2014, Jim received the Citizen of the Year Award from the City of Fort Lauderdale.
+In 2016, he was the Hall of Fame Honoree at the Greater Fort Lauderdale Chamber of Commerce Salute To Business Event.
+In 2018, he was named Hall of Fame Laureate by Junior Achievement of South Florida.
+In 2020 he was the Greater Fort Lauderdale Chamber of Commerce Downtowner of the Year, and in 2022, he was a Riverwalk Tribute Honoree.

-Below are some of the organizations Jim and EDI are currently involved with:
+Below are some of the organizations Jim and EDI are/ have bewn involved with:

 FRIENDS OF BIRCH STATE PARK

-Since 2013, Jim has committed his time and resources to revitalize and BRING Hugh Taylor Birch State Park BACK while serving as president of the Friends of Birch State Park (“Friends”).
+Since 2013, Jim has committed his time and resources to revitalize and BRING Hugh Taylor Birch State Park BACK while serving as a Board member of the Friends of Birch State Park (“Friends”), and President through 2020.
 Friends is a non-profit Citizens Support Organization whose function is to generate and employ additional resources to support Hugh Taylor Birch State Park.
-This is done through events and other fundraising activities, programs and community outreach.
-Friends provides assistance to the park staff through the purchase of supplies and equipment, as needed, in addition to a list of 40+ projects.
-Friends has secured more than $5 million in funds and commitments from various sources to fix the crumbling seawall, add a public floating boat dock, create a meditation garden, clean out Long Lake (phase I has been completed), install a new playground at the North end of the park (2016), purchase a brushcutter and golf carts (2014/ 2015), renovate the Terramar house (2015) and many other projects.
+This is done through events and other fundraising activities, grants, programs and community outreach.
+Friends provides assistance to the park staff through the purchase of supplies and equipment, in addition to a list of 40+ projects.
+Friends has secured more than $7.5 million in funds from various sources to fix the 1.2 mile crumbling seawall, add a 230′ public floating boat dock and pavilion, create a meditation garden, clean out Long Lake, install new playgrounds, purchase equipment and golf carts, renovate the Terramar house and many other projects.

 RIVERWALK FORT LAUDERDALE

-Since 2016, Jim has been the Chair of Riverwalk Fort Lauderdale who’s mission is to be the catalyst in building and nurturing Riverwalk as a vibrant community connected by the New River.
-Riverwalk strives to oversee the Riverwalk park and district, plan for the future, assure compliance and help create an amazing destination downtown Fort Lauderdale.
+For many years, Jim was on the Board of Riverwalk Fort Lauderdale (Chair 2016-2019) who’s mission is to be the catalyst in building and nurturing Riverwalk as a vibrant community connected by the New River.
+Riverwalk strives to oversee the Riverwalk linear park and the Downtown Riverwalk district, plan for the future, assure compliance and help create an amazing destination downtown Fort Lauderdale.
 Current goals include the completion of the walk on the south side of the Riverwalk, Art in Public Places, free water trolley support, overall activation along the Riverwalk, including the Historic District, and 100+ annual events.

 FLAGLER VILLAGE IMPROVEMENT ASSOCIATION

-Jim has been the President of the Flagler Village Improvement Association (“FVIA”) since 2013.
-FVIA is a non-profit organization founded in 2003 to serve the best interests of the residents, property owners, local organizations, businesses and governments in Flagler Village and is actively working to improve the quality of life of the Flagler Village community.
-The Board of FVIA is comprised of active community leaders committed to the revitalization, beautification, security and success of Flagler Village.
+Jim was the President of the Flagler Village Improvement Association (“FVIA”) since 2013.
+FVIA was a non-profit organization founded in 2003 to serve the best interests of the residents, property owners, local organizations, businesses and governments in Flagler Village and was actively working to improve the quality of life of the Flagler Village community.
+The Board of FVIA was comprised of active community leaders committed to the revitalization, beautification, security and success of Flagler Village.